 Critical Questions: To be discussed with school officials and first responders when developing a school-based lockdown procedure to further refine the individual school's plan.
-Note: This not an all-inclusive list; rather, these are important questions to ask and have answered before an emergency requiring an official lockdown:
+Note: This is not an all-inclusive list; rather, these are important questions to ask and have answered before an emergency requiring an official lockdown:

 - 1. Should the lights in the classroom be left on or turned off? - 2.
-Should door and exterior windows be covered and/or window shades pulled down or should they be left uncovered? - 3.
-Should cards (red/green) be used to slide under classrooms doors to signal problems or a lack thereof? - 4.
-If a fire alarm is activated during a lockdown, should the staff and students evacuate the building? - 5.
-What should be done with students who are caught in a hallway or restroom when a lockdown is activated? - 6.
-What should the staff and students do if an active shooting takes place during morning arrival, afternoon dismissal, class change, lunch period, when students are in the library or during an after-school activity? - 7.
-What should staff and students do if they are outside (such as in P.E., at recess, etc.) when a building lockdown is activated?

-- 8. What should staff and students do when they are in the cafeteria, library, restrooms or portable classrooms? - 9.
-What should bus drivers do when: - A. They arrive at school during a lockdown? - B. They have an active shooter on the bus? - C. There is active shooting taking place during dismissal? - 10.
-What should a staff member do when he/she and their class are held hostage? - 11.
-What types/kind of official communication will be used and/or permitted during a lockdown? - 12.
+Should exterior windows be covered and/or window shades pulled down or should they be left uncovered? - 3.
+If a fire alarm is activated during a lockdown, should the staff and students evacuate the building? - 4.
+What should be done with students who are caught in a hallway or restroom when a lockdown is activated? - 5.
+What should the staff and students do if an active shooting takes place during morning arrival, afternoon dismissal, class change, lunch period, when students are in the library or during an after-school activity?
+(Run?) - 6.
+What should staff and students do if they are outside (such as in P.E., at recess, etc.) when a building lockdown is activated? - 7.
+What should staff and students do when they are in the cafeteria, library, restrooms or portable classrooms? (see Consideration III) - 8.
+What should bus drivers do when: - A. They arrive at school during a lockdown? - B. They have an active shooter on the bus? - C. There is active shooting taking place during dismissal? - 9.
+What should a staff member do when he/she and their class are held hostage? - 10.
+What types/kinds of official communication will be used and/or permitted during a lockdown? - 11.
 What should students and staff members do when an armed intruder begins shooting in the classroom where they are present?